w0218814/NSCC-Winter2023-PROG2200-700/PROG2200-700/README.md

 Lab 1 for my Advanced OOP class.
 This is broken down into multiple projects/classes within the same solution file for ease of tracking.

-The instructor for this class is Yousef Abu Bakar
+The instructor for this class is Yousef Abu Baker

 My information is Steven Crosby\
 Student number: w0218814